 The single-molecule recordings here transformed the stochastic nature of insulin assembly from an inaccessible problem in bulk assays to an experimental asset and offered the parallelized recording of the existence, abundance and dwell time of thousands of individual assembly and disassembly events of all types of insulin oligomeric species.
 This resulted in the model-free extraction of 17 to 25 kinetic rate constants for these transitions, which to the best of our knowledge has not been achieved before.
 The directly extracted rate constants here are faster than the rates calculated by previous studies based on fitting a three- or four-state equilibrium7–9,53,54 and one cannot exclude that single-molecule readout on surface immobilized molecules can have an effect.
 The wealth of control experiments compounded with the fact that they capture the proposed general trends, is consistent with no artifacts of the method.
 Notably, the rate constants of some transitions involving higher-order oligomers are close to what is considered the diffusion limit, where most collisions lead to binding.
 This is especially important for k26 in the presence of Zn2+ and phenol, further supporting that at sufficient concentrations a transition from a dimer to hexamer is the dominant mechanism.

-We proposed here a model where the self-assembly pathway of insulin is rerouted by concentration, additives and formulations (see Fig. 6).
+We proposed here a model where the self-assembly pathway of insulin is rerouted by concentration, additives and formulations (see Fig. 6 and Supplementary Fig. 37).
 At nM concentrations relevant for insulin secretion, monomer addition dominates.
 At higher concentrations resembling pharmaceutical preparations, the increasing dimer-to-monomer ratio shifts the assembly pathway toward dimer addition due to the intrinsically higher rate constant.
 Additives such as Zn2+ and phenol may promote the addition of dimers.
 The combination of Zn2+ and phenol, on the other hand, reroutes the hexamerization pathway, enhancing the direct transition from dimer to hexamer, a pathway rarely sampled by insulin alone.
 The fact that the presented method not only confirms the current theory of insulin oligomerization but also simultaneously captures each individual formation step with single molecule resolution directly highlights the robustness of the analysis.

 Insulin is believed to be secreted in hexameric form in vivo and to rapidly dissociate to monomers.
 Quantification of the dissociation of hexamers is therefore a key design parameter for pharmaceutical insulin formulations.
 The concentration range directly recorded here is relatively close to the insulin concentration under physiological conditions27.
 Our extraction of dissociation rates reveals dimeric dissociation to operate twice as fast as monomeric, a layer of information that is crucial for understanding secreted insulin levels in blood and how the extent of oligomerization is regulated by Zn2+ and phenol.
 Surprisingly, we found oligomers and hexamers present at nM concentrations relevant for subcutaneously administrated insulin as well as pancreatic insulin release, despite what current research states7,24,25, effectively lowering the monomer concentration drastically with more than 40 %.
 These findings together with the capacity of extrapolating behavior at higher concentrations for each type of formulation is crucially important for understanding and tailoring formulations for subcutaneous injection as well as understanding the metabolic processes of subcutaneously administered insulin.